stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (cnguyen77-stat6250): When is the descriptor of the new SAS data set created?
 - *Answer* (cnguyen77-stat6250): The descriptor portion of the new SAS data set is created at the end of the compilation phase.
 The descriptor portion includes the name of the data set, the number of observations and variables, and the names and attributes of the variables.
 Observations are not written until the execution phase.
 - *Question* (sbagdi-stat6250): Why is an input buffer created?
 Which DATA step phase is it created in?
+- *Answer* (sbagdi-stat6250): An input buffer is created at the start of the compilation phase to hold a record from external file.
 - *Question* (asharda-stat6250): What is created at the beginning of compilation phase?
 - *Answer* (asharda-stat6250): At the beginning of the compilation phase, the input buffer (an area of memory) is created to hold a record from the external file.